GoldSharon/Resume_AI_Analyzer/Readme.md

 ### 3. Start Ollama with DeepSeek Model

-Ensure Ollama is running locally and the model is available:
+Ensure Ollama is installed and the model is pulled:

 ```bash
 ollama run deepseek-r1:7b-qwen-distill